North Kosovo crisis (2011–2013): July–August 2011

 Clashes continued on 27 July after armed Kosovar police took over two administrative border posts to enforce the writ of the central government in Pristina; ethnic Serbs burned down the administrative border post at Jarinje.
 The mob, which reportedly included "dozens of masked men, armed with crowbars, clubs, axes, Molotov cocktails and handheld flares," as well as rocks and other debris, were said to have attacked the NATO troops who were a part of KFOR operations.
-Reports also suggested the troops may have been fired upon.
+Reports also suggested the troops may have been fired upon with guns.
 This was the same administrative border post that had been burned down in 2008 after Kosovo's unilateral declaration of independence.
 Following the intervention of KFOR's NATO troops, a NATO operations officer, Lieutenant Colonel Ralf Adametz, said "the situation is now under control, but tense".

 There was a thaw in tensions on 28 July, after all Kosovar units withdrew from North Kosovo, leaving KFOR's NATO troops in charge of maintaining peace in the region.
 In return, the Serbs removed most of the roadblocks they had created.
 KFOR took full control of the two crossings and General Erhard Bühler declared the area around the two crossings to be military areas, therefore giving shoot-at-sight orders to his soldiers for anyone crossing the area.

 As of 29 July, NATO units remained in control of the two administrative border posts.
 However, some roadblocks, set up by hundreds of Serb protesters, prevented them from returning to their bases.
 The column of American and Slovenian 30 armoured vehicles then withdrew from the barricade, even though they were given permission to move against the protesters using force, if necessary.
 The decision was made to avoid further bloodshed.